-The ways to rebuild your self-esteem are actually really simple.
+The ways to rebuild your self-esteem after a breakup are actually really simple.
 But before we get to them, a word of warning: These are two paths to rebuilding self-esteem.
 One leads to narcissism and a toxic mindset; the other leads to a realistic sense of self and a healthy mindset.

 We will get into the healthy ways to rebuild self-esteem shortly, but right now, let me go over what you should not — the things that will take you well on your way to a toxic mindset.